thegboat/emtpy_eye/README.md

 Changing or adding these options will have no effect but the MTI would be senseless without them

 If the class does not descend active record the correct table will be used.
-Inheriting from STI may work but has not bee n tested.

 If you dont want to use the core suffix convention a table can be specified (see Bar class mti implementation)